Bransby Blake Cooper

-Bransby Blake Cooper FRS, (2 September 1792, Great Yarmouth-18 August 1853, London) was an English Surgeon.
+Bransby Blake Cooper FRS, (2 September 1792, Great Yarmouth – 18 August 1853, London) was an English Surgeon.

-Bransby was the son Dr Samuel Cooper, a Church of England clergyman and grandson of Maria Susanna Bransby, the author of several novels.
+Bransby was the grandson of the Rev Dr Samuel Cooper, a Church of England clergyman and grandson of Maria Susanna Bransby, the author of several novels.
 At an early age he resolved to join the Royal Navy, signing on as a midshipman on HMS Stately in 1805.
 However, he suffered from sea-sickness to such an extent he had to abandon any nautical career.

 He was influenced by his uncle, Astley Cooper to enter medicine.